metapages/cloudseed-deno/README.md

 Deno scripts and tools for building, packaging, deploying, and publishing libraries and apps from repositories.

+Primarily used by [cloudseed](https://github.com/metapages/cloudseed) based repositories where users need to manage many git repositories.

 Designed to be used in conjuction with `justfile`s or consumed by other scripts.

 ## Repository setup